redhat-developer/odo/website/docs/getting-started/configure.md

 Global preference was successfully updated
 ```

-Unsetting a preference key sets it back to its default value.
+Unsetting a preference key sets it to an empty value in the preference file. odo will use the [default value](./configure#preference-key-table) for such configuration.

 ### Preference Key Table